HERE'S WHAT YOU'LL FIND AT INSIDE WINEMAKING

 Because sleeping is overrated I'm writing a book.
 An ebook.
 A guide to winemaking.
 I felt that would be would be the most expedient way to convey the most important things I have learned in school, the wineries I have worked, and from the podcast guests that have generously given their time and expertise.

 My goal is to make a short, simple to understand guide that distills the most critical aspects of professional winemaking and ignores the stuff you don't need to sweat about.
-Nobody honestly needs to understand what pH truly is to make great wine.
+Nobody honestly needs to understand what pH truly is in order to make great wine.
 In fact, nutting-off about pH and TA is time that could be better spent in the winery.
 There are plenty of schools and books that already exist to provide that education if you are interested.

 Tasting wine, and understanding how your decisions with grapes in the vineyard and winery can manipulate flavors and textures is the key.
 I'm working to create that key.